ekr/draft-rescorla-safe-browsing-privacy/draft-rescorla-safe-browsing-privacy.md

 each request, which introduces latency.
-In addition, it creates problems for anti-DoS mechanisms which depend on giving clients a short-term persistent identifier; this allows for the detection of abusivy behavior, but also permits linkability during the lifetime of the identifier.
+In addition, it creates problems for anti-DoS mechanisms which depend on giving clients a short-term persistent identifier; this allows for the detection of abusive behavior, but also permits linkability during the lifetime of the identifier.